SU_A_08

 [r] Around 2011 and 2012.

-[i] How could life in Turkey be compared to Idlib?
+[i] How did life in Turkey compare to life in Idlib?

-[r] It was completely different, with different languages and different people, but the culture was no different.
-The culture is almost the same between Turkey and Syria, especially in the region next to the border, the people there have many similarities.
-The language was difficult, it was completely different.
-I knew a bit of Turkish, but not much.
+[r] It was completely different, with different languages and different people, but the culture was not different.
+The culture is almost the same between Turkey and Syria, especially in the region next to the border; the people there have many similarities.
+The language was difficult; it was completely different.
+I knew a little Turkish, but not much.
 The language was new, but the people were very nice.
 The people who lived in the villages were very nice.

 [i] Did you go to school in Turkey?

-[r] After six months I went to school.
-There was a small Syrian school that had just been established.
-It was a very simple school, it was in an ordinary house, not an official school.
-It was founded for the Syrian refugees, to get them back to school instead of doing nothing.
-In six months we were with about 30 Syrian families.
-The intention of the project was to help Syrian refugees to stay in education instead of staying at home.
+[r] After six months, I went to school.
+There was a small Syrian school that had just been set up.
+It was in a normal house, not an official school.
+It was set up for Syrian refugees, to get them back to school instead of doing nothing.
+In six months, there were about 30 Syrian families.
+The aim of the project was to help Syrian refugees continue their education instead of staying at home.
 They rented a house and turned it into a school.
-The rooms of the house became the classrooms.
-Some people came voluntarily to teach at the school.
+The rooms of the house became classrooms.
+Some people volunteered to teach at the school.
 The director brought the Syrian curriculum from Syria, and then we started studying.

-[i] Was this school recognized by the Turkish Ministry of Education?
+[i] Was this school recognised by the Turkish Ministry of Education?

-[r] Not in the first year, but we continued to study so as not to forget what we learned earlier.
-And after a year the school was recognized.
+[r] Not in the first year, but we continued studying so as not to forget what we had learned before.
+And after a year, the little school was recognised.

 [r] I studied at this school for three years.
-After that, the situation changed enormously, there were many schools and many people, so I went to another special school.
-This was better and fully recognized.
+Then the situation changed dramatically, with many schools and many people arriving, so I went to another special school.
+This one was better and fully recognised.
 I learned three languages there: Arabic, Turkish and English.
-I finished high school.
-Then I did the national intelligence test.
+I finished secondary school.
+Then I took the national intelligence test.

-[i] Is it the entrance test to the university?
+[i] Is that the entrance exam for university?

 [r] Yes, it has a special name in Turkey, but I don’t remember what it is.
-I took this test, then I took the Bachelor’s test, then I got my high school diploma.
+I took this test, then I took the Bachelor’s test, and then I got my secondary school diploma.

-[i] Did you take a bachelor’s programme there at the university?
+[i] Did you then do a Bachelor’s degree at university?

-[r] No, I did the test to get my diploma recognized because without it I wouldn’t be able to go to university.
-You need that Bachelor test for all universities.
-After I took the test, we couldn’t migrate to Europe, so I went to a language school.
+[r] No, I took the test to get my diploma recognised because without this test I wouldn’t have been able to go to university.
+You need that Bachelor’s test for all universities.
+After I took the test, we couldn’t migrate to Europe yet, so I went to a language institute.
 I learned English and Turkish.
-My brothers were studying too, and then they started working.
+My brothers also studied, then they started working.
 Life became difficult because everything became more expensive.
-The rent of apartments became more expensive and there were not enough jobs.
-You could find a job, but the salary was not enough, we worked hard, but were not well paid.
-My mom and dad had a shop and it helped refugees and newcomers.
-They make all kinds of handmade productions.
-There were many young Syrian widows, their husbands were killed in the war.
-It was very sad, many girls who worked for us, had lost one of their family in the war.
+Apartment rents became more expensive and there weren’t enough jobs.
+You could find a job, but the salary wasn’t enough.
+We worked hard but weren’t paid well.
+My father and mother had a shop.
+It helped refugees and newcomers.
+They make all kinds of handmade products.
+There were many young Syrian widows whose husbands had been killed in the war.
+It was very sad.
+Many girls who worked with us had lost someone in their family in the war.
 Some of those girls had no one to help them or give them money.
 There were many orphans.
 My parents started this project to help them.
-The girls worked together with my father and mother to promote made productions, the Turkish citizens bought their products.
+The girls worked with my father and mother in the handmade products.
+Turkish citizens bought their products.
 It was a good project.
-My parents also founded a kindergarten.
+My parents also set up a nursery school.

-[i] Super good !
+[i] That’s great!
 Was your uncle the only one who supported your family financially?

 [r] No, my uncle didn’t live with us anymore, my father helped us.